SpamExperts/pyzor/docs/config.rst

 LogFile
     File to contain server logs.

+SentryDSN
+    If set add a SentryHandler to the log file.

+SentryLogLevel
+    Set the log level for the SentryHandler. (default is ``WARN``)

 UsageLogFile
     File to contain server usage logs (information about each request).

+UsageSentryDSN
+    If set add a SentryHandler to the usage log file.

+UsageSentryLogLevel
+    Set the log level for the usage SentryHandler. (default is ``WARN``)

 PidFile
     This file contain the pid of the pyzord daemon when used with the